akgupta1337/ChatCraft/README.md

 # ChatCraft: Automated WhatsApp Conversations
 #### Video Demo:  https://youtu.be/O1dv50w1hDM
-#### Description: **ChatCraft** is a chat bot project desgined to automate WhatsApp messages.
-You can use this bot by typing certain commands like !help, the bot interact with the the web version of WhatsApp ***https://web.whatsapp.com/***  using the power of *Selenium* and reply to those commands in real time.
+#### Description: ChatCraft is an innovative WhatsApp chat bot project showcasing expertise in web automation, intelligent command parsing, and dynamic content generation.
+Leveraging external APIs, it provides real-time information such as weather updates, news, and more.
+The project's robust reminder system enhances user engagement by delivering timely and personalized reminders.

 #### Key Features:
 1.	**Web Automation with Selenium:**